Augustseverinandersen/Assignment1---Extracting-linguistic-features-using-spaCy/README.md

 # Assignment 1 - Extracting linguistic features using spaCy

 ## Contribution
 - This assignment was made in contribution with fellow students from class, and with inspiration from in-class notebooks.
 All in-code comments are made by me.
 - The assignment uses data gathered by the University of Oxford.

+### Data
-The data consists of 14 folders.
-Each folder contains English papers written by Swedish students.
-There are in total 1,489 essays divided into three different levels.
+- The data from the University of Oxford consits of 1 489 English papers written by 440 Swedish students.
+The data is split up into 14 folders.
+The folders are split up in *a, b,* and *c*, each representing a different level of English proficency.
 There are five folders of A-level essays, eight B-level essays, and one C-level essay.
-Each group had a different subject that they wrote about.
-The link to the data can be found [Here](https://ota.bodleian.ox.ac.uk/repository/xmlui/handle/20.500.12024/2457).
+Each folder, representing a group, had a different subject that they wrote about.
+According to the authors of the data, the average essay length is 820 words.
+For more information: [University of Oxford, 2003, The Uppsala Student English Corpus (USE), Oxford Text Archive,] (https://ota.bodleian.ox.ac.uk/repository/xmlui/handle/20.500.12024/2457).

 ## Packages
 -	Spacy
     - Is used for Natural language processing (NLP), Part of Speech tagging (POS), and named entity recognition.
-    - I am using the medium version of Spacy
+    - I am using the medium version of Spacy, which allows for *part-of-speech tagging* and *named entity recognition.*
 -	Pandas
     - Is used for data manipulation and structuring the data
 -	Re